DanielWep/Intune-ConfigProfiles-AVD-Optimization/readme.md

 > The settings for chat icon and widgets are effective only on Windows 11.

+> I'm still working on importing JSON templates for device configuration profile into Intune.

 ## Where is the option "gpupdate /force"?

 Short answer: It's gone and it's not coming back.
 Without Hybrid-Joined Machine, Active Directory features like Group Policy objects are not available.
 Azure Active Directory connected machines are managed only by Intune configuration profiles.